divyanshupatel17/vit-connect/docs/PRIVACY_POLICY.md

 **Last Updated:** Oct 2025

-VIT Connect ("the App") is a third-party student companion app for VIT Chennai students.
+VIT Verse ("VIT Connect - the App") is a third-party student companion app for VIT Chennai students.
 This privacy policy explains what data we collect, how we use it, and your rights.

 ---